WindomZ/swagger-merger/README.md

 swagger-merger -i index.json
 ```

-1. Output `swagger.json` to compare the expected `heroku-pets.json`.
+1. The output `swagger.json` is same as the expected `heroku-pets.json`.
-1. Output `swagger.yaml` to compare the expected `heroku-pets.yaml`.
+1. The output `swagger.yaml` is similar to the expected `heroku-pets.yaml`.

 ### [./example/echo](https://github.com/WindomZ/swagger-merger/tree/master/example/echo)